FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 8. Practical Insights for Formulators

-Gamma-decalactone is valued for its ability to impart a natural, fruity aroma to both flavors and fragrances.
+Gamma-decalactone is valued for its ability to impart a natural fruity aroma, making it a staple in both flavor and fragrance formulations.
 It synergizes well with other fruity and creamy notes, enhancing the overall profile.
-Common pitfalls include overuse, which can lead to an overpowering or artificial scent.
-It is often under-used in complex formulations where its subtlety can enhance the overall character without dominating.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering scent or flavor.
+It is often underutilized in complex formulations where its subtlety can enhance the depth and realism of the product.

 Citation hooks: FlavScents; industry practice